mit-orcd/orcd-docs-edit/docs/running-jobs/requesting-resources.md

 GPUs are available through the `mit_normal_gpu` partition.
 You can also run [preemptable](./overview.md#preemptable-jobs) GPU jobs on the `mit_preemptable` partition.

-To request a GPU use the `--gres` flag is in the following way:
+To request a GPU use the `--gres` flag in the following way:

 ```bash
 --gres=gpu:[GPU_TYPE]:[#GPUS]
 ```

 For example, to request 1 L40S GPU, use the flag `--gres=gpu:l40s:1`, or to request 2 H100 GPUs use the flag `--gres=gpu:h200:2`.
 If you don't request a GPU type you will be allocated an L40S GPU.

+The `--gres` flag is applied per node, so for a multi-node (distributed) GPU job use the number of GPUs you need per node rather than the total number of GPUs.

 You can see how many GPUs of which type are on each node in a partition using the `sinfo` command.
 For example, to check `mit_normal_gpu` run the command: